zixin-gao/higgs-audio/SUPPORT_GUIDELINES.md

 ## Code of Conduct
 - Be **respectful and polite**.
 - Do not spam or repeatedly demand responses.
-- Off-topic or inappropriate questions may be closed.
+- Off-topic, vague, or inappropriate questions may be closed.